rokj/stree-desktop/README.md

 INFO

-Tool for two way synchronization of files with s3 endpoint.
+POC tool for two way synchronization of files with s3 endpoint.

+It uses s3 tag capabilities to store version of a file on particular client.

 INSTALL/USAGE